shawnxd/full_stack_webapp4movie/README.md

+# Introduction
+This is a web application built based on MEAN stack.
+If you have any questions, please contact: shawnxd@alumni.upenn.edu

+# Instructions
 Please follow the below instruction to run this project.
 - Extract the zip file (NodeApp.zip)
 - Open a new terminal window